-Country ntry Liconco Oil Prospective Resources (MMstb) Sub- Classification Risk Factor Licence 1U 2U 30 Classification Factor Indonesia Kuala Pambuang PSC Gross Volumes (100.0% field) 67 305 1,288 Company Working Interest (67.5%) 46 206 870 Prospect 15%
+Country Block / Oil Pros pective Res (MMstb) Sub- Classification Risk Factor Country Licence 1U 2U 3U Indonasia Kuala Rombuong Gross Volumes (100.0% field) 67 305 1,288 Prospect 15% Indonesia Pambuang PSC Company Working Interest (67.5%) 46 206 870 Fiospeci 15%

-- 1) Prospective Resources reported here are the arithmetic sum of the individual prospects (i.e. 1U + 1U + 1U... etc.).
-Totals summed from Table 4 may be different due to rounding. - 2) Gross Prospective Resources represent a 100% total of estimated technically recoverable oil.
+- Prospective Resources reported here are the arithmetic sum of the individual prospects (i.e. 1U + 1U + 1U... etc.).
+Totals summed from Table 4 may be different due to rounding. - Gross Prospective Resources represent a 100% total of estimated technically recoverable oil.
 Gross volumes include volumes attributable to third parties and government and thus contain volumes which are not attributable to Interra. - 3) Company Working Interest Prospective Resources represent the fraction of Gross Prospective Resources allocated to Interra, based on their working interest in the Contractor group. - 4) Volumes reported here are "unrisked" in the sense that no adjustment has been made for the risk that the accumulation(s) may not be discovered (i.e. no Chance of Geological Success factor has been applied). - 5) The "Risk Factor" shown in the far-right column of the table is equivalent to the Geological Chance of Success factor associated with the Prospective Resources.
 This is the chance that exploration activities will confirm the existence of a significant accumulation of potentially recoverable petroleum. - 6) The Risk Factor for the arithmetically summed Prospective Resources has been calculated based on the summed mean unrisked and risked Prospective Resources.